The TP Range - February 2019

 Though the commission concedes certain progress made under the BEPS program, it calls for changes that fundamentally re-think the global taxation system.
 The ICRICT wants governments, the UN Tax Committee, and multilateral institutions to consider alternatives to transfer pricing, such as unitary taxation for multinationals with an effective minimum tax rate between 20 and 25 percent.

-You can read the ICRICT report here.
+Read the ICRICT report

 Country-by-Country News

 Under the amended regulations, Indian multinationals will be required to furnish CbCR requirements within 12 months from the end of the reporting fiscal year.
 Constituent entities that reside in India but have non-resident parents are required to file a CbCR in cases where the non-resident parent is not required to file a CbCR in its jurisdiction of residence, although timing to furnish the CbCR in these cases has not yet been specified.
-Indian multinationals that consitute an Alternative Reporting Entity and have a non-resident parent entity may furnish the CbCR by the due date specified by the parent entity’s jurisdiction of residence.
+Indian multinationals that constitute an Alternative Reporting Entity and have a non-resident parent entity may furnish the CbCR by the due date specified by the parent entity’s jurisdiction of residence.

 The guidelines also amend the definition of an agreement, and define a reporting year as the accounting year in which the financial and operational results are required to be reflected in the report.
 The amended regulations are set to take effect retroactively from April 1, 2017, and will apply going forward from the assessment year 2017-2018.

-You can read more about the guidelines here.
+Read more about the guidelines

 The second draft bill would extend the definition of a domestic permanent establishment under Belgian law to a “significant digital presence.”
 Significance, as defined by the bill, applies to cases in which a company’s digital services revenue exceeds EUR 7 million, in which the users of a company’s digital services exceed 100,000, or in which there are more than 3,000 business contracts for a company’s digital services, all within a given tax jurisdiction.
 In both cases, the IP address of the user’s device and its use in Belgium will be used to establish nexus with Belgium.